-With <modifiers> we have denoted both the access modifiers and other modifiers (e.g. static, to be discussed in the next section of this chapter).
-They are not a mandatory part of the declaration of a field.
+With <modifiers> we denote both the access modifiers and other modifiers (e.g. static, to be discussed in the next section of this chapter).
+Modifiers are not a mandatory part of the declaration of a property.

-The type of the property <property_type> specifies the type of the values of the property.
-It may be either a primitive type (e.g. int), or a reference type (e.g. array).
+The type of the property <property_type> specifies the type of the variables of the property.
+They may be either primitive (e.g. int) or reference types (e.g. array).

-Respectively, <property_name> is the name of the property.
-It must begin with a capital letter and to satisfy the PascalCase rule, i.e. every new word that is adjoined to the end part of the property name, starts with a capital letter.
+The <property_name> is the name of the property.
+It must begin with a capital letter and satisfy the PascalCase rule, i.e. every word in the property name starts with a capital letter.
 Here are some examples of properly named properties: